wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-saas-cs-stars-tutorial.md

 ### Creating an Azure AD test user
-The objective of this section is to create a test user in the Azure portal called Britta Simon.<br>
+The objective of this section is to create a test user in the Azure Management Portal called Britta Simon.<br>
 In the Users list, select **Britta Simon**.
 <br><br>![Create Azure AD User][20]<br>